 The District issued various bonds and certificates of participation to provide funds for the acquisition and construction of the BSWA facilities.
 General Obligation Refunding Bonds ("GORB") and General Obligation Refunding and Improvement Bonds ("GORIB") are direct obligations and pledge the full faith and credit of the District.
-The Accommodations Fee Revenue Refunding Bond ("AFRRB"), Accommodations Fee Revenue Refunding and Improvement Bond ("AFRRIB"), Accommodations Fee Revenue Bond ("AFRRB"), and Lease Purchase ("LP") obligations are considered special obligations of the District.
+The Accommodations Fee Revenue Refunding Bond ("AFRRB"), Accommodations Fee Revenue Refunding and Improvement Bond ("AFRRIB"), Accommodations Fee Revenue Refunding special obligations of the District.
 The full faith, credit, and taxing powers of the District are not pledged for the payment of these obligations nor the interest thereon.
-The District's long-term debt obligations outstanding at June 30, 2020, consisted of the following:
+The District's long-term debt obligations outstanding at June 30, 2021, consisted of the following: